There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 {{title}} {{:price}} - {{!preprice}} Price: {{?}} {{preprice}} {{/}} {{price}} {{:postprice}}{{postprice}}{{/}} {{?:pricing}} - {{pricing}} {{/pricing}}

-Embark on an adventure and get close to the Norwegian nature.
+Embark on an adventure and get close to Norwegian nature on a bike holiday.
 The fjords.
 The mountains.
 The charming coastal towns.
-Kilometres upon kilometres with gravel roads through an almost undisturbed wilderness await, especially in Eastern Norway.
+Kilometre upon kilometre of gravel trails through an almost undisturbed wilderness await, especially in Eastern Norway.

-Still, whether you choose to cruise down some of the most beautiful roads in Norway or follow a scenic cycling route, the trip needs to be planned.
-In detail.
-And if there’s one person who knows how to do that, it’s Øyvind Wold.
+Whether you choose to cruise down some of the most beautiful roads in Norway or follow a scenic cycling route, you still need to plan your trip.
+If there’s one person who truly knows how to do that, it’s Øyvind Wold.
 He works for the Norwegian Cyclists’ Association and has biked all over the country.
 In addition, he has written several books about cycling in Norway.

-Here are his tips and tricks on how to plan and pack for your cycling vacation.
+Here are his tips on how to plan and pack for your Norwegian cycling holiday.

-From road cycling through lush valleys and winding roads along the fjords to mountain biking – Norway is an eldorado for biking enthusiasts.
-And you don’t have to be as fit as the Tour de France-stars to experience it.
+From road cycling through lush valleys and winding roads along the fjords to mountain biking – Norway is a paradise for biking enthusiasts.
+And you don’t have to be as fit as the stars of the Tour de France to experience it.

 “No, not at all!
 Several of the national cycling routes in Norway are suitable for everyone, including those who don’t have much experience with biking.
-The Numedal route and the Coastal route between Horten and Tønsberg are some examples”, Øyvind explains.
+The Numedal route and the Coastal route between Horten and Tønsberg are some examples,” says Øyvind.

-“If you want an easy trip, bike the famous Rallarvegen ‘the wrong way’.
+“If you want an easy trip, bike the famous Rallarvegen.
 Take the train to Finse and follow the road eastwards to Haugastøl.
-It’s three miles with mainly flat terrain and gentle hills.”
+It’s thirty kilometres of mainly flat terrain and gentle hills.”

-Many popular biking destinations in Norway offer bike rental and e-bikes as well, which makes the scenic bike rides more accessible.
+Many popular biking destinations in Norway offer bike rental and e-bikes as well, making scenic bike rides even more accessible.
 Just remember to book in advance.

-Øyvind says this is a smart solution because you won’t need that much stuff for each excursion.
+Øyvind says this is a smart solution because you won’t need to bring that much stuff along on each ride.
 It’s also an excellent way to travel as a group.

 “When you have a base, the group can split up.
 Some can go for a long trip, while others can choose an easier route.
 Then everyone can meet up again later in the day.”

-Øyvind is an experienced cyclist that works for the Norwegian Cyclists’ Association.
-He has written several books and also works as a freelance writer/photographer for several Norwegian cycling and wildlife magazines.
+Øyvind is an experienced cyclist who works for the Norwegian Cyclists’ Association.
+He has written several books and is a freelance writer and photographer for several leading Norwegian cycling and wildlife magazines.

 Cycling trips with children can be amazing.
-And with a bit of planning, the whole bunch will have a great time.
+And with a bit of planning, the whole gang will have a great time.

 “Go for an area that you know.
-That way, you’ll know where to find the charming roads, the top beaches, and the best camping spots”, Øyvind says.
+That way, you’ll know where to find the charming roads, the top beaches, and the best camping spots,” Øyvind suggests.

-That will also make it easier to find places that motivate the kids, like farms, a lake to fish in, or a place that serves delicious food.
-Several family-friendly nature adventures can spice up the trip, such as paddling, glacier hikes, via ferrata climbing and more.
+That will also make it easier to find places that motivate the kids, like farms, lakes to fish in, or places that serve delicious food.
+Family-friendly nature adventures can spice up your trip, including paddling, glacier hikes, via ferrata climbing, and more.

 Also make sure to include the little ones in the planning.